- Download our Moving to Adelaide Guide (PDF)

 Springfield and Netherby

-To the southeast of Adelaide are areas such as Springfield and Netherby.
+To the southeast of Adelaide are Springfield and Netherby.
 These green and leafy areas are nestled at the bottom of the Adelaide Hills and have stunning views over the Adelaide plains.
+Neither are from the city centre, and both are easily accessible by public transport.
+There are a number of prestigious schools here, adding to the area’s appeal for families.
+Thanks to the beauty of their location, Springfield and Netherby have become some of the most sought-after areas of Adelaide.

 Glenelg and Brighton